How Texture in Art Affects the Meaning

 Jovanka Stanojevic’s Mixture of Implied and Actual Textures

 Would Gözde Ilkin’s artworks be so powerful in conveying a message if not for the textural combination of supple fabrics and a thread that pierces it?
 Or would Helnwein’s paintings have the same critical potency if not done in a style that achieves photographic illusion through realistic renderings of textures?
-Perhaps these questions suffice for the explanation of importance of texture in production of meaning as answers are already implied in them.
-Together with other elements in art, texture is both an aesthetic feature but also possesses a deeper significance, especially when materials come with the history imbedded in social orderings, like textile.
-Texture defines the aesthetics of each artwork; it situates artworks in particular styles and historical periods, but also affects their meaning and significance.
+Perhaps these questions suffice for the explanation of the importance of texture in the production of meaning as answers are already implied in them.
+Together with other elements, texture in art is both an aesthetic feature but also possesses a deeper significance, especially when materials come with the history imbedded in social orderings, like textile.
+Texture in art has a power to give a definition of the aesthetics of each artwork; it situates artworks in particular styles and historical periods but also affects their meaning and significance.

 Editors’ Tip: Gottfried Helnwein